Malachov/Awesome-python-md-documentation-cheatsheet/Git/README.md

 ## Start new repo

-Create repo for example on github
+Create repo for example on GitHub

 Init stage and commit can be done from IDE with actions